5 Underrated Destinations in Europe

 2. Feugo is a great pizza restaurant in the heart of Corricella.
 You will get to sit right by the water’s edge and eat awesome pizza.
 Corricella port is very popular with people from Naples.
 This restaurant is filled with Italians from Naples, so you know the pizza is good!

-Ghent is a stunning city in Northwest Belgium.
+Ghent is one of the most stunning European cities in Northwest Belgium.
 Filled with Flemish architecture and gothic features this city is an incredible destination to explore.
 Ghent sits between Bruges and Brussels and has a lot less footfall.
 Today it is a cultural hub and university town.
 A real highlight of Ghent is the row of guildhalls that sits on the river edge.
 You can travel from Brussels to Ghent in around 50 minutes by train.
 It is the perfect way to escape from the busy city life in Brussels.
 From Bruge it is only 30 minutes by train and on your way to Brussels so provides the perfect pit stop to explore.

 We explored most of the landmarks in a day, you could stay for a night or two.
 Alternatively, you could come here for a day as part of a longer trip to Belgium.